 Figure 1.
 Prompt TTF Prices (lagged) vs. European Gas Demand Deviations (normalized): Oct-2021 to Apr-2022

 In the figure above, we see that significant reductions in European gas demand do not materialize until TTF pricing reaches the $15-$25/mmbtu range.
-Even then, it appears limited to less than -5%.
-Demand destruction within the -8% to -10% range requires prices of $25 to over $30/mmbtu.
+Even then, it appears limited (up to -5%).
+Demand destruction within the -9% to -12% range requires prices of $25 to over $30/mmbtu.

 We will also note that there is an approximately 3 to 4 month lag between natural gas price levels and demand deviations.
 It takes time for gas price changes to flow through and affect behavior within various gas consumption sectors.
 We therefore have reason to expect that gas demand destruction will continue to make a substantial contribution to Europe’s goal of balancing its gas market while greatly reducing or eliminating Russian gas imports.
 However, this demand destruction comes at a price, quite literally.